iterative/dvc/docs/doc.rst

 Once you save the above-mentioned changes to dvc.conf, your instance of DVC will be ready to work with Google Cloud as a cloud data storage.

-**Note:** the current version of DVC uses cloud for data storage purposes only.
-It does not use it for computations.

 ==================
 Using DVC Commands